sirisian/ecmascript-types/typerecords.md

 Note: This works for generic parameters also

+These indexing operators are the type-record counterpart of the main proposal's compile-time type expressions - naming a type in expression position and reading a member off it - applied to an encoded record rather than a live type.
+The two describe the same operation and should reference each other rather than diverge.

 ### Notes

 I don't have a 'kind' applied to records.
 Should functions, classes, etc have a kind?
 Often their properties infer their kind.
 Is this sufficient?